nicolasff/webdis/README.md

 They can still be verified, since the images uploaded there use the exact same hash as the ones on Docker Hub, which _are_ signed.
 This means that you can verify the signature using the `docker trust inspect` command described above, as long as you **also** make sure that the image hash associated with the image on ECR matches the one shown on Docker Hub.

-For more details about Content Trust validation with ECR images, refer to the article titled [Webdis and Docker Content Trust](https://github.com/nicolasff/webdis/discussions/211) in the Discussion section.
+For more details about Content Trust validation with ECR images, refer to the article titled [Webdis and Docker Content Trust](docs/webdis-docker-content-trust.md#webdis-and-docker-content-trust) in the [Webdis documentation](docs/README.md#webdis-documentation).

 ## Multi-architecture images